radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/configSettings.md

 | workerServer | Configuration options for the worker server | [**See below**](#workerserver) |
 | metricsProvider | Configuration options of the providers for publishing metrics | [**See below**](#metricsProvider) |

-The following are properties that can be specified on the UCP:
+The following are properties that can be specified on the `UCP`:
 | Key | Description |
 |-----|-------------|
 | secretProvider | Configuration options for the secret provider | [**See below**](#secretprovider)